twostraws/Unwrap/Pods/Sourceful/README.md

     </a>
 </p>

+Sourceful is a syntax text editor for iOS and macOS, providing subclasses of `UITextView` and `NSTextView` that offer live syntax highlighting as you type.
+Right now it includes syntax highlighting support for Swift and Python, but it's easy to add your own.

-Sourceful is a combination of two projects from Louis D’hauwe: [SavannaKit](https://github.com/louisdh/savannakit) and [Source Editor](https://github.com/louisdh/source-editor).
+This project is a combination of two projects from Louis D’hauwe: [SavannaKit](https://github.com/louisdh/savannakit) and [Source Editor](https://github.com/louisdh/source-editor).

 Both of those projects were archived when Louis joined Apple, which meant they haven’t been updated since Swift 4.1.
 This causes a variety of pain points with Cocoapods, so Sourceful is designed to avoid them entirely: it combines both those projects into one repository, and is fully updated for modern versions of Swift.